AbhiramSankar/ObstacleAssault/README.md

 3. **Stylized Eastern Village**
    https://fab.com/s/77cc7df74a61

+Due to GitHub repository size limitations, the following assets are **NOT included** in this repository and **must be downloaded separately** before opening the project in Unreal Engine.
+After downloading, import the assets into the Unreal Engine project using the **Content Drawer** or **Add Feature or Content Pack** options as appropriate.
 All assets are used strictly for educational and non-commercial purposes as part of the course project.

+---

+## Getting Started

+1. Clone the repository.
+2. Open the project using **Unreal Engine 5.7.1**.
+3. Download and import all required assets listed above.
+4. Generate Visual Studio project files if prompted.
+5. Build and run the project from the Unreal Editor.

 ---